-No expenses arising from share based payment transactions were recognised during the year ended 30 June 2015 (2014 - \$Nil).
+Total expenses arising from share based payment transactions recognised during the year ended 30 June 2016 was \$42,902 (2015 - \$Nil).

 19. FINANCIAL INSTRUMENTS

 Financial risk management objectives and policies

 The Company's financial instruments comprise deposits with banks, receivables, trade and other payables and from time to time short term loans from related parties.
 The Company does not trade in derivatives or in foreign currency.